SimDeveloper-cripto/c_tcp_server_socket/README.md

 To breefly explain what the server does, basically it handles connections from clients that need to be interfaced with a DBMS, in this case MySQL. <br />
     1. The client sends to the server its data so that the server can perform queries. <br />
     2. The server sends back to the client the results he retrieved.
-<br /> The motivation that led to the development of this project was the need to create a client application for museum users.
+<br /> The motivation that led to the development of this project was the need to create a client-server application for museum users.
 <br /> The development process of this project took place in a Linux environment, Ubuntu20.04 to be specific.

 ## MySQL get started tutorial on Ubuntu20.04